Johnny DeFrancesco

 Johnny DeFrancesco (born January 18, 1965) is an American blues guitarist.
-He is the son of organist 'Papa' John DeFrancesco, and the brother of organist Joey DeFrancesco.
+He is the son of organist "Papa" John DeFrancesco and the brother of organist Joey DeFrancesco.

 Biography

-DeFrancesco grew up outside of Philadelphia, Pennsylvania.
+DeFrancesco was born on January 18, 1965, and grew up outside of Philadelphia, Pennsylvania, United States.
 By the time he was 14, he was already performing in local Philadelphia jazz clubs with his father.
-At the age of 18 DeFrancesco had achieved recognition on the Philadelphia scene for his blues vocals and guitar playing.
+At the age of 18, he had achieved recognition on the Philadelphia scene for his blues vocals and guitar playing.

-In 1997, DeFrancesco joined the faculty of Berklee College of Music in Boston, Massachusetts where he taught a number of notable guitarists including John Mayer.
-He currently resides in Philadelphia, and performs with his group the Johnny DeFrancesco Power Trio.
+In 1997, DeFrancesco joined the faculty of Berklee College of Music in Boston, Massachusetts, where he taught a number of notable guitarists, including John Mayer.
+He currently resides in Philadelphia and performs with his group the Johnny DeFrancesco Power Trio.

 He has worked with Duke Jethro, John Lee Hooker, Luther Tucker, Johnny Heartsman, and Ike Turner.